CMS-Enterprise/mint-app/docs/faktory.md

 1. `7419` - A `TCP` connection that the [Faktory Worker Protocol (FWP)](https://github.com/contribsys/faktory/blob/main/docs/protocol-specification.md) server listens on.
 2. `7420` - The Web UI.
+  - The web UI is  accessible in deployed environments as well.
+You just need to look up the DNS name (A Record) from the load balancer in AWS.
+You will still need the `FAKTORY_PASSWORD` to view the UI.

 ### 🎛 Environment Variables
 Faktory Server: